-In all cases of individual non-compliance outlined above, the Medicaid agency could issue findings of noncompliance for individual problems when discovered, including for the dementia program.
+In all cases of individual non-compliance outlined above, the Medicaid agency could issue findings of non-compliance for individual problems when discovered, including for the dementia program and for participants enrolled with a MCO.
 The SLF is presented with a form outlining the areas of non-compliance.
 A plan of correction must be submitted to the Medicaid agency within fourteen days of receipt of the form.
 The plan must be implemented within 30 days.
-Medicaid agency staff perform an on-site follow-up reivew to determine compliance and remediation.
-Persistent non-compliance in making corrections results in sanctions including but not limited to mandatory in-servicing of staff or termination of the Medicaid provider agreement.
+Medicaid agency staff performs an on-site follow-up reivew to determine compliance and remediation.
+If non-compliance is still identified, the SLF receives a form outlining the current non-compliance areas and is given another 30 days to correct.
+Continued non-compliance during a 2nd on-site follow up review by Medicaid agency staff results in sanctions, including but not limited to mandatory in-servicing of staff or termination of the Medicaid provider agreement.
 If a Medicaid provider agreement was terminated, Medicaid agency staff would assist waiver participants with relocation options, including transferring to another SLF.